Atlassian Jira Service Management

 See Invite a user from Atlassian Support for instructions.

-Setup Time Zone
+Setting Up the Time Zone

 Configuring D3 SOAR to Work with Atlassian Jira Service Management